-I learned how to conduct a cody survey in the classrooms so the student could report that amount of times each student was bullied and/or bullied someone.
+Bullying/DiversityAfter my lesson on Bullying I gave each student a puzzle piece to decorate keeping the size intact so it could be re-assembled.
+This would demonstrate how each individual piece is beautiful on its own, but the masterpiece emerges when you put them all together.I learned how to conduct a cody survey in the classrooms so the student could report that amount of times each student was bullied and/or bullied someone.
 After the survey, you tally the results and place students in different categories.
 The results then place them in different seating arrangements that keeps the bullies away from the targets.

 Building CharacterThese are some of the topics that can be discussed to build the students character education and helping students practice these skills.
 Using role-play in the sessions helps the students practice these characteristics before using them in real life situations.
 It is important to complete an activity or leave a visual with the classroom after your lesson so they remember what the lesson was about.

 Lesson on ConfidenceOne of the lessons I did with a 5th grade class is building self confidence.
 I first read the book "ME I AM!" that talks about how no one can fit precisely in your skin.
 We talked about how everyone is different and unique in their own way and that is what makes us special.
 After I read the book, I then gave each student a post-it note and at the top they had to write, "I am confident in the ME I AM because" and they had to finish the sentence.
 After they completed their post-it they were asked to put in on the whiteboard.
 Each student then took a turn reading someone else's sentence.